taektay/ee106/docs/lab8.rst

 ROS Bag Recording and Data Logging
 ----------

-On of the ways to record the data being produced or computed during a ROS scenario you can use the ROS bag command.
+One of the ways to record the data being produced or computed during a ROS scenario you can use the ROS bag command.
 Specifically, this command enables the ROS data logging feature, to capture information that is being published via the ROS Topics.
-This information is saved in ROS Bag files, which can be accessed in later time and be replayed back to repeat the scenario.
+This information is saved in ROS Bag files, which can be accessed at a later time and be replayed back to repeat the scenario.

-The ROS Bag recording can be used in our experiment to save the implemented scenario of the TurtleBot3, and then can be replayed to visualize the scenario.
+The ROS Bag recording can be used in our experiment to save the implemented scenario of the TurtleBot3 and then can be replayed to visualize the scenario.
 To save the ROS Bag you can execute while the robot is running,

   .. code-block:: bash